calliope-project/calliope/docs/user_defined_math/components.md

 ## Objectives

 With your constrained decision variables and a global expression that binds these variables to costs, you need an objective to minimise/maximise.
-The default built-in objective is `min_cost_optimisation` and looks as follows:
+The default, pre-defined objective is `min_cost_optimisation` and looks as follows:

 ```yaml
 objectives: